 If Delivery Notifications are enabled, ShipStation will send the delivery notification as soon as the carrier notifies ShipStation the package has been delivered.
 Depending on the carrier, this may happen immediately upon drop off, or could occur several hours after the shipment has been delivered.

 To disable customer notification emails, simply set each drop-down menu to (don't send email) and save your changes.

 A valid email address must be present on the order in ShipStation for the notifications to send successfully.

-The email address notifications are from, when viewed by your customer, firstname.lastname@example.org unless you enter and verify a company email address in the Email field of your stores' Branding tab.
-Review the Branding article in the Advanced Features sections for more details.
+By default, notifications are sent from the email address firstname.lastname@example.org unless you enter and verify a company email address in the Email field of your stores' Branding tab.
+Review our What is Branding? article for details.

 If you find your notification emails are routed to your customers' spam folder, consider adjusting the subject and body text of your notification emails to avoid spam words and phrases.
 Adding a company email to your stores' Branding tab will also help avoid emails getting filtered into your customers' spam folders.

 If you'd like to receive a copy of the actual email your customers receive, enter an email address into the Blind Copy on Shipment and Delivery Email field in your store's Notifications tab.
 This will tell ShipStation to add that email address as a BCC on every Shipment and Delivery notification it sends to your customers.